realworldocaml/book/en/14-interfacing-with-C.md

 With the typical OCaml programming style, many small blocks are frequently allocated, used for a short period of time, and then never used again.
-OCaml takes advantage of this fact to improve the performance of allocation and collection by using a "generational" garbage collector, which means that it has different memory regions to hold blocks based on how long the blocks have been alive.
-Specifically, OCaml's heap is split in two; there is a small, fixed-size "minor heap" (or "young generation") used for initially allocating most blocks, and a large, variable-sized "major heap" (or "old generation") for holding blocks that have been alive longer or are larger than 4KB.
-A typical functional programming style means that young blocks tend to die young, and old blocks tend to stay around for longer than young ones (this is referred to as the "generational hypothesis").
+OCaml takes advantage of this fact to improve the performance of allocation and collection by using a *generational* garbage collector.
+This means that it has different memory regions to hold blocks based on how long the blocks have been alive.
+OCaml's heap is split in two; there is a small, fixed-size *minor heap* used for initially allocating most blocks, and a large, variable-sized *major heap* for holding blocks that have been alive longer or are larger than 4KB.
+A typical functional programming style means that young blocks tend to die young, and old blocks tend to stay around for longer than young ones (this is referred to as the *generational hypothesis*).
 To reflect this, OCaml uses different memory layouts and garbage collection algorithms for the major and minor heaps.

 ### The fast minor heap